rhit-netsos/netsec-public/syllabus.md

 These peer teaching sessions will be graded by your instructor as well as your peers in the classroom.
--->

 ### Project

 As part of the class, you will work with a group of classmates to design a network security laboratory assignment.
-You are expected to design experiments that can be used by your peers in the classroom to work through a security concept and learn about it as they do the lab.
+I expect you to design experiments that are usable by your peers in the classroom to work through a security concept and learn about it as they do the lab.

-### [Tentative] Final exam
+### [Tentative] Alternate Project

 At the end of the quarter, depending on how many students are still registered, you might be tasked with infiltrating an already established network.
 You will